LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

     Console.WriteLine($"{(string)ord_err}");
 }
 ```
-This method returns **True** if order submission was successfully.
+This method returns **True** if order submission was successful.
 Otherwise it will return **False**.
 If it returns **False**, the failure reason will be populated in the reference variable passed as a string argument.

 ## Example
 The simple application called **SingleOptionsTrade** is developed to demonstrate how to send a single options trade.